—– Part 3 of 3 —–

 The Church earnestly recommends that the pious custom of burying the bodies of the deceased be observed; nevertheless, the Church does not prohibit cremation unless it was chosen for reasons contrary to Christian doctrine.
 (Code of Canon Law 1176 §3)

 Last week I shared about my Grandmother’s funeral.
 We chose to have her funeral Mass celebrated in her local parish church, with a brief open-casket visitation before the service and a burial at the cemetery following the service.
 Sometimes loved ones express that they “don’t want any fuss” or “just do it all at the funeral home.”
 But this isn’t really what is best for them or for us.
 When they get to the other side, they will see more clearly the good reasons behind our ancient traditions.
 The funeral is not a time to get too creative; the old customs work best.
 This is especially true when it comes to cremation.
-The Catholic Church permits cremation, but the ashes of the deceased have to be buried in consecrated ground or in a mausoleum.
+The Catholic Church permits cremation at a place like Jacksonville cremation, but the ashes of the deceased have to be buried in consecrated ground or in a mausoleum.

 I was meeting with a family to prepare for a funeral and they told me they wanted to scatter Mom’s ashes.
 I asked them, “What would it mean?”
 They told me, “Well, it means that it’s over, and she’s free now, and she can be one with nature and the universe.”
 I answered, “There’s the problem.
 What you have just said completely contradicts your Catholic faith.”